jiaqiruan/PetSharingProject/README.md

 ## Research Topics

-* (5 points) CSS modules
+* (4 points) ui-material
-    * I want to learn and pratice using css modules so I think it will be a good fit if I add it to my project
-    * using Sass
+    * using ui-material core to create simply ui layout
 * (5 points) Redux
     * Redux is a great tool for managin states, (in my case the user's coins, the pets' hunger and mood stats), so I decided to learn it and use it
 * (5 points) React